mahulchak/svmu/README.md

 	cnv_all.txt: A tab delimited file with all the reference genomic regions that are present in higher copy numbers (>1) in the sample genome.
 Those with "trans" in their names mean either it is a transposable element or non-TE copies of a gene in different chromosomes.

 	cm.txt: A bed file with the reference genomic regions that have been putatively translocated (may not include TEs).

-This is work in progress so do examine the output.
-Final goal is to facilitate variant detection from a population samples of high quality genomes.
-If you have an idea or suggestion (including collaboration ideas, write to me).

 Finally, If you are using SVMU for your research, please keep in mind that SVMU has not been extensively tested on genomes bigger than Drosophila.
 So there is no gurantee that it will work well with other genomes.
 Currently it requires ~2.5G memory for the <i>D. melanogaster</i> genome.